grantsrb/cogmtc/README.md

     "lang_inpt_drop_p": float [0,1]
         the dropout probability on the embeddings of the lang inputs. only applies if incl_lang_inpt is true
+    "bottleneck": bool
+        if true, with the NSepLSTM and SeparateLSTM, the input to the action lstm(s) is only the language prediction.
+If `actnlish` is false, the game will always spawn the agent in the same position relative to the pile and ending button.
+Otherwise the game is unsolvable.

     "output_fxn": str
         the name of the output function for the model. if no output